Meet Alex Caspero

-Sharing my story of low milk supply, ways to increase milk supply and best formula options.
+Sharing my story of low milk supply, ways to increasing low milk supply and best formula options.

 As a Registered Dietitian, I should have known better.
 I should have known that my child was starving, that my breasts weren’t producing any milk.
-I should have known that I didn’t have the usual symptoms when milk is supposed to come in.
-I should have known that his lack of wet and dirty diapers those first few days meant something was wrong.
+That I didn’t have the usual symptoms when milk is supposed to come in.
+And that his lack of wet and dirty diapers those first few days meant something was wrong.

 I was blissfully unaware that while Vander latched well and while two different lactation consultants gave us the thumbs up in the hospital, my body wasn’t producing enough milk.
 Or, much milk at all.

 And that’s why I’m sharing this post today.
 This deeply vulnerable and personal post.
 To let other moms know that it does get better, it is OK and that it’s not your fault.
-The reminder that low milk supply isn’t uncommon and to provide tips for increasing.
+The reminder that low milk supply isn’t uncommon and to provide tips for increasing low milk supply.
 To offer a safe space when yet another stranger comments on feeding your infant out of a bottle.
 And, to provide my thoughts on formula options.

 It’s been three and half months since my breastfeeding hopes and dreams came crashing down on me and I’ve learned so much in the process.
 I’ve learned that love is not measured in ounces, that I’m still a great mom even if I cannot nourish my child exclusively and that we moms are sometimes our own worst enemy when it comes to laying on the guilt.